realityexpander/How_to_program_from_ground_up/README.md

      // Start of Program
      fun main() {
-        // Setup the App in the Imperative Style
+        // Setup the App in the familiar "Imperative" Style:
         // Create the list of Page objects val pages = listOf(  // <-- the "val" keyword means the variable is immutable and can only be assigned once.
            Page("Page 1 Content"),